Signed in as:

 filler@godaddy.com

-The SOCIAL JUSTICE BILLBOARD PROJECT created in 2020 by NE SCULPTURE I Gallery Factory is funded again for 2022-23 by the National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting, NYC & The Woodbury Foundation, San Antonio, TX.
+The SOCIAL JUSTICE BILLBOARD PROJECT created in 2020 by NE SCULPTURE I Gallery Factory was funded for the second time in 2022 by the National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting, NYC & The Woodbury Foundation, San Antonio, TX.

-These generous awards from the National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting & The Woodbury Foundation launch Phase III of the Social Justice Billboard.
-The artists since then have been: Rico Gatson, Wang Ping, Jonathan Thunder, Carlos Barberena, Constanza Carballo & Kenneth Rivera, Patrick Earl Hammie and Endalyn T. Outlaw, Seitu Ken Jones, Bobby Marines, Helina Metaferia, Jefferson Pinder, Josué Rivas, and Bayeté Ross Smith.
+Generous awards from the National Academy of Design/Edwin Austin Abbey Memorial Trust Fund for Mural Painting & The Woodbury Foundation make Phase III of the Social Justice Billboard possible.
+The artists in Phase III Currently: Franklin Middle School Social Justice Billboard Projects by youth.
+Created with their teacher Melodee Strong: Alinea, 8th grade, N'yana Morgan, and Patricia James, both 8th grade- and Bayron-8th grade.
+Previous Artists who have contributed to Phase III are,- Rico Gatson, Wang Ping, Jonathan Thunder, Carlos Barberena, Constanza Carballo & Kenneth Rivera, Patrick Earl Hammie and Endalyn T. Outlaw, Seitu Ken Jones, Bobby Marines, Helina Metaferia, Jefferson Pinder, Josué Rivas, and Bayeté Ross Smith.
 We are very grateful.
 Thank you very much!!!

 We are very grateful to Naima Green, Ivan B. Watkins, Jessica Wimbley, William Ransom, Peyton Scott Russell, and Melodee Strong for sharing their work in Phase I of billboards in 2020 at the George Floyd vigil site on East 38th Street and Chicago Ave South.